jgrillo/wordcount-service/README.md

 ## Why would you even do this?

 I wrote this thing to help people learn about Java performance profiling.
-There are great tools that are really easy to use, but many developers don't know about them.
+There are great tools that are really easy to use, but in my experience knowledge of their use isn't particularly widespread.
 As a consequence, much time is wasted quibbling about whether this or that piece of code *might* perform a certain way when one could instead *just measure it*.

 ## How to start the wordcount application